rumeysaguc/reddit-crawling/README.md

 # reddit-crawling

 This repository includes reddit crawling 2 different ways.
 Praw and BeautifulSoup.
 I crawled reddit praw and I use token.
-And I crawled reddit BeautifulSoup.
+And I crawled reddit BeautifulSoup too.
 You need to enter the searched word from the console, and if you run main.py you should enter Reddit API token.